opalmedapps/opal-app/README.md

 2) Using [XCode](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/iOS_Simulator_Guide/Introduction/Introduction.html) or [Android Studio](https://developer.android.com/studio/run/emulator.html) to run emulator or load APK onto phone.

-## Deployment
+## Building

-Deployment is a rather rigorous process due to the nature of producing software that runs on various platforms.
+Building is a rather rigorous process due to the nature of producing software that runs on various platforms.
 However, James Brace has written a simple, yet practical build script that avoids a lot of the headaches in building the app.
 It is planned to extend the build script in order to make deployment automated as well...